Why Multiple Displays Are (Much) Better than VR Headsets

 [2] “The Science of Simulation”, MS&T – The International Defense Training Journal, Halldale Group, June 2019,

-[5] R. Magill, D. Anderson, Motor Learning and Control: Concepts and Applications, McGraw-Hill, 12th edition, 2021.
+[5] R. Magill, D. Anderson, Motor Learning and Control: Concepts and Applications, McGraw-Hill, 12th Edition, 2021.